New Zealand Base Ordnance Depot, Egypt and Italy 1940-46

 Fred Kreegher sorting out stores in the rear of his Bin Truck.
 The.Noel Kreegher collection

 Recalled to the Western Desert in June 1942, the NZ Division was urgently called forward to help counter the Axis advances into Egypt.
-The NZ Division transited the 1500 kilometres from Syria to Minqar Qiam on Egypt’s western frontier in just over a week and was immediately in the fight.
-Forced into fighting withdraw the NZ Division soon withdrew to new positions in the vicinity of the Egyptian town of El Alamein where the 8th Army held fast and held the line.
+In just over a week, the NZ Division transited the 1500 kilometres from Syria to Minqar Qiam on Egypt’s western frontier and was immediately in the fight.
+Forced into a fighting withdrawal, the NZ Division soon withdrew to new positions near the Egyptian town of El Alamein, where the 8th Army held fast and held the line.

 P1070090.2